Besnik Hasi: Al-Raed

-On July 26, 2018, Hasi was appointed as the manager of Al-Raed in the Saudi Pro League.
+On 26 July 2018, Hasi was appointed as the manager of Al-Raed in the Saudi Pro League.
 During his tenure, he successfully led the team to one of their highest-ever finishes in the league.
 In the 2018–19 season, Hasi guided Al-Raed to an 8th-place finish, a significant improvement for the club.
 The following season, 2019–20, the team continued to progress under his management, securing a 6th-place finish, which marked one of the best seasons in the club’s history.
-However, in the 2020–21 season, Al-Raed finished in 10th place, and on June 30, 2021, Hasi officially left the club after spending nearly three years in charge.
+However, in the 2020–21 season, Al-Raed finished in 10th place, and on 30 June 2021, Hasi officially left the club after spending nearly three years in charge.

 Al-Ahli

-On 6 June 2021 Hasi was appointed as the head coach of Al-Ahli.
+On 6 June 2021, Hasi was appointed as the head coach of Al-Ahli.
 His tenure with Al-Ahli, however, proved to be more challenging.
-The team struggled to maintain consistency in the league, and after 247 days in charge, On 5 March 2022, Hasi was sacked on 4 March 2022 after a 1–0 defeat to Al-Ettifaq.
+The team struggled to maintain consistency in the league, and after 247 days in charge, On 5 March 2022, Hasi was sacked after a 1–0 defeat to Al-Ettifaq.

 Despite facing challenges at Al-Ahli, Hasi’s managerial career in Saudi Arabia demonstrated his ability to elevate mid-table teams like Al-Raed into competitive league positions.
 His tactical approach and leadership played a key role in improving Al-Raed’s performances, while his time at Al-Ahli reflected the pressures and high expectations associated with managing one of Saudi Arabia’s most prominent clubs.

 Return to Anderlecht

-On March 20, 2025, Anderlecht announced the appointment of Hasi as the new head coach, signing a contract until the end of the season with an option for an indefinite extension.
+On 20 March 2025, Anderlecht announced the appointment of Hasi as the new head coach, signing a contract until the end of the season with an option for an indefinite extension.
 This marks Hasi’s return to the club where he previously achieved significant success both as a player and a coach.
+He was sacked on 2 February 2026, after a string of poor results.

+Amedspor

+On 27 August 2026, Hasi was appointed as the head coach of Amedspor.